 Finally, this method is slower.
 You need proper lighting to get a good scan of the card or QR code, plus you may need to ask the consumer for additional details, such as their ZIP code, all of which adds to the time it takes to process a credit card transaction.

 App-only mobile credit card processing isn't as common today, but Flint is one option that remains on the market and is part of the payment processor Stripe.
-[Find out more about other vendors by checking out our list of the best POS systems.]
+[Are you just getting started?
+Learn more about how your business can start accepting crest card payments.]